Eat Your Way Through Yunnan's Tea & Horse Road: Dali, Lijiang & Shangrila

 Frequently Asked Questions:

 Private trips can be arranged based on availability.
 This is ideal for families, large groups, or guests who don’t want to join with other travelers.
 An additional private trip fee will be charged (which is waived for groups of 8 or more).
-Simply contact us to book so we can check availability.
+Click here to request a private trip.

 We are happy to make simple customizations to private trips, such as the start time/date or the duration of the trip.